LoyolaChicagoBooks/introcs-csharp/rst/io.rst

 ----------------------------------------------------------------

-We strongly encourage you not to modify our examples in place, if you want to keep the changes, because we will make additions and modifications to source.zip, and the easiest thing to do is to unzip the new version on top of the old version, clobbering any changes that you made to files.
+We strongly encourage you not to modify our examples in place, if you want to keep the changes, because we will make additions and modifications to default.zip, and the easiest thing to do is to unzip the new version on top of the old version, clobbering any changes that you made to files.